skwp/dotfiles/README.md

 #### Git

  * fugitive - "a git wrapper so awesome, it should be illegal...".
-Try Gstatus and hit `-` to toggle files.
+Try `:Gstatus` and hit `-` to toggle files in and out of the index.
 Git `d` to see a diff.
+Use `git mergetool` or `gmt` to launch vim as a mergetool.
+The left buffer is your branch, the right is the incoming change, and in the middle is the working copy.
+Move to the left or right and use `dp` to put the change into the middle.
 Learn more: http://vimcasts.org/blog/2011/05/the-fugitive-series/
  * gitv - use :gitv for a better git log browser
- * GitGrep - much better than the grep provided with fugitive; use :GitGrep or hit K to grep current word
+ * GitGrep - much better than the grep provided with fugitive; use `:GitGrep` or hit `K` to grep current word

 #### Colors

  * AnsiEsc - inteprets ansi color codes inside log files. great for looking at Rails logs
  * solarized - a color scheme scientifically calibrated for awesomeness (including skwp mods for ShowMarks)
- * Powerline - beautiful vim status bar.
+ * Airline - Improved status bar.
 Requires patched fonts (installed from fonts/ directory)

 #### Coding